-Which city is cheaper, Providence or Adirondack Mountains?
+Which place is cheaper, Providence or Adirondack Mountains?

 These are the overall average travel costs for the two destinations.